alexjvr1/Rtemp.v2/CHPhylogeography.md

 2. In TESS3, test the effect of the alpha parameter (normalised regularisation parameter; controls the geographic regularity of the ancestry estimates).

+From Frichot et al 2014, alpha is optimised after K is chosen (from runs with alpha ~0)

+So I will rerun TESS3 for K=2 for the following alpha:

+1, 10, 50, 100, 500, 1000

+And compare the cross-entropy scores.

 ##3.
 Comparison between the datasets